 About safe rooms

-For the purposes of this program, the term safe room will include any above or below ground residential shelter which meets or exceeds guidelines stated in the 2008 versions of FEMA Publications 320 (Taking Shelter from the Storm) and FEMA 361 (Design and Construction Criteria for Community Safe Rooms), as well as ICC 500 (Standards for the Design and Construction of Storm Shelters).
+For the purposes of this program, the term safe room will include any above or below ground residential shelter which meets or exceeds guidelines stated in the most recent versions of FEMA Publications 320 (Taking Shelter from the Storm) and FEMA 361 (Design and Construction Criteria for Community Safe Rooms), as well as ICC 500 (Standards for the Design and Construction of Storm Shelters).

 For more information about safe rooms or to download a copy of these publications, which contain recommended construction plans for safe rooms, visit the FEMA website.

 Safe rooms save lives.
 In an average year, 800 tornadoes are reported nationwide, resulting in 80 deaths and more than 1,500 injuries.
 A safe room provides a shield of protection for you and your family.